Azure/azure-sdk/docs/golang/design.md

 ### Enumerated types

-{% include requirement/MUST id="golang-enum-type" %} define the enumeration's type to match the type sent/received over-the-wire (strings and integers are prime examples).
+{% include requirement/MUST id="golang-enum-type" %} define the enumeration's type to match the type sent/received over-the-wire (string is the most common example).

 {% include requirement/MUST id="golang-enum-type-naming" %} use the suffix `Type` when declaring a type that represents an enumeration.